Abhishekkaddipudi/Tata-Data-Visualisation-Empowering-Business-with-Effective-Insights/README.md

 ## **Task 3 - Creating Effective Visuals**
 Apply your under and create visuals based on business scenarios

-**Background info and context**

-The CEO and CMO have recently met to finalise the requirements and would like you to provide them with some analysis and visuals that would help answer their questions.
-Both, the executives are interested in viewing and understanding how they can use the data to make more meaningful decisions.
-You would need to provide insights which they can use to create the expansion strategy.
-The executives want to analyse the trends and the breakdown by different categories so that they have clarity on how the revenue is being generated and what are the main factors affecting the online store.

-You will be provided with the requirements of the executives and how they want to view the data.
-After the requirement gathering phase, you would need to make sure that the data you are using is of good quality and does not contain any bad data that would have an adverse impact on your analysis.
-Once the data is cleaned, the next step would be to create the visuals on either Tableau or Power BI.
-No matter which tool you choose for the visuals, the result should be the same.
-These results will help the executives with effective decision making and assist in their expansion strategy.

 **Details for task**